AEmilioDiStefano/client-server-development/README.md

 ![host-and-port](images/5-update-function.png)

-The code in the update() function determines how many results were returned, and uses either the
+The code in the update() function determines how many results were returned, and uses either update_one() or update_many() as appropriate for the situation.